rofarinango/ioetExercise-Solution/README.md

 Open index.html on browser.

 ### Running
-To run the project an see the output, run the project as follows:
+To run the project and see output, run the project as follows:
 ```
 gradlew run
 ```